 "That's right!
 My bad!"
 Shondra teased.
 She had been grateful for the classes that were being offered by Nayley's school.
 It gave her daughter the outlet Shondra feared she lacked the most.
 The girl spent so much time up under her, that she sometimes forgot her tender age as she spoke with the knowledge and wit of someone far beyond her years.
 Shondra wasn't ignorant to the girl's hesitancy to anyone new-adults and children alike.
 Through the afterschool program, Shondra watched as bit by bit, Nayely began to find her voice among her peers.
 She had even attached herself to a little boy within the class.

 "I know she didn't...Watch where you're going, Nayely!"
 Shondra yelled from the window as she hurried to grab Kai.
-Keeping her eyes trained on the young mother who peeled out of the parking lot, barely missing Nayely as she hopped to the curb just in time.
+Keeping her eyes trained on the young mother who peeled out of the parking lot, she gritted her teeth as the front bumper barely missed Nayely as she hopped to the curb just in time.
 Shondra held her breath as she held the infant to her chest, making her way to her daughter.

 Grabbing a hold of the back of her uniform, Shondra stopped Nayely before she could drag off the solemn looking boy.
 Turning her around, she lifted the girl's chin so that their eyes met.

 "Before you go anywhere, let's get one thing straight.
 Never.
 Do something like that again, do you hear me?
 You've got to be careful."
 Wringing her hands in front of her, Nayley shook her head in understanding as her mother caressed her cheek.
-Turning her attention to the young boy who held onto Nayley's hand, twiddling with her fingers, she gave him a warm smile as she smoothed out his long hair.
+Turning her attention to the young boy who held onto Nayley's hand, twiddling with her fingers, she gave him a warm smile as she smoothed out his long hair, her fingers skated across s jaw much too sharp for a growing boy.

 "It's nice to see you again MJ.
 You look like you've gotten even bigger!"
 From the brief conversations Shondra has tried to hold with the boy's mother, she could figure that his small stature wasn't just due to the fact he was a couple of months younger than her daughter.
 Shondra wouldn't be surprised if the young woman who could only talk about the next casting call that would jump start her stardom couldn't recall the last meal she had given her son.